The Movie Channel (British TV channel)

 The Movie Channel was a British television service which only aired movies.
 Launched on British Satellite Broadcasting, The Movie Channel was a predecessor of some of the Sky Movies channels, having survived the 1990 merger with Sky Television, another satellite service launched by Rupert Murdoch's News International.

 History

-The Movie Channel began on 25 March 1990 was one of the services of British Satellite Broadcasting, a consortium formed on 11 December 1986 as the name given to the network during the bidding process was Screen by Granada Television, Pearson, Virgin, Anglia Television and Amstrad.
+The Movie Channel was one of the five services of British Satellite Broadcasting, a consortium consisting of Granada Television, Pearson, Virgin, Anglia Television and Amstrad.

+Known as Screen during the bidding process, the channel launched as The Movie Channel on 25 March 1990.
 Prior to its launch, BSB signed an exclusive first-run deal with United International Pictures (which distributed Paramount, Universal and MGM/UA releases).
 One of its first premieres was the 1987 James Bond film, The Living Daylights.
+It operated as BSB's only subscription service.

-Both BSB and Sky Television suffered heavy losses and merged, operating as the newly formed British Sky Broadcasting.
-The Movie Channel, along with The Sports Channel remained on air, and it launched on the Astra 1B satellite on 15 April 1991.
-It continued to broadcast as The Movie Channel until 31 October 1997 when it was rebranded as Sky Movies Screen 2.
+Both BSB and Sky Television suffered heavy losses and within a year of launching, BSB and Sky merged, and began operating as British Sky Broadcasting.
+The Movie Channel, along with The Sports Channel remained on air, and it launched on the Astra 1B satellite on 15 April 1991, launching a 24-hour service the following month.

+The Movie Channel continued to broadcast until 31 October 1997, when it closed by playing the ident, fading to a black screen, and after a while, cutting to the test card.
+The Sky Movies channels were then rebranded, and the channel was relaunched as Sky Movies Screen 2.